scottgriv/PRG-Personal-Repository-Guidelines/README.md

 3. [**Templates**](#3-templates): templates for your `READMEs` and associated files.
    <br>
 > [!IMPORTANT]
-> Each section above will have hyperlinks to the appropriate files and folders in this repository for more details.
+> Each section above will have related document resources for more details.

 ## Table of Contents